 BIO 32303 Mammalogy (3 sem. hrs.).
 This course is a study of mammals with an emphasis on diversity, distribution, life history, ecology, and field techniques.
 Two-hour lecture, two-hour lab.
-Prerequisite: C- or better in BIO 20704 and or HC WM 156.
+Prerequisite: C- or better in BIO 20704 and MTH 21404, and or HC WM 156.
 (Fall)

 BIO 32603 Epidemiology (3 sem. hrs.)
 This course is an introduction to the basic principles and methods of epidemiology with an emphasis on critical thinking, analytic skills, investigative techniques, and application to clinical practice and research.
 The basic principles of epidemiology will be studied as they apply to public health practice.
 Three-hour lecture.
-Prerequisites: C- or better in BIO 20704 and MTH 21404.
+Prerequisites: C- or better in BIO 20704, BIO 21404 and MTH 21404.
 (On Demand)

 BIO 33404 Invertebrate Zoology (4 sem. hrs.).
 This course is a survey of the major groups of invertebrates with emphasis on taxonomy, structure, reproduction, and evolution.
 Three-hour lecture, two-hour lab.
-Prerequisite: C- or better in BIO 20703.
-(On Demand)
+Prerequisite: C- or better in BIO 20703 and BIO 12104.
+(Fall 2023)

 BIO 34403 Introduction to Biochemistry (3 sem. hrs.).
 This is an introductory course that covers the structure, function, and reactions of biological macromolecules, including proteins, carbohydrates, lipids, and nucleic acids.
 Three-hour lecture.
 Prerequisites: CHM 27303 and BIO 12104.
-(Fall 2021)
+(Fall 2023)

 BIO 34501 Biochemistry Laboratory (1 sem. hr.)
 This is a laboratory course that introduces modern research techniques used in biochemistry, including purification and characterization of biological macromolecules; measurement of enzyme kinetics; extraction, separation, and isolation techniques; and computational methods.
-Prerequisites: CHM 27202, CHM 27303, and BIO 34403 (can be taken concurrently) (Fall 2021)
+Prerequisites: C- or higher in BIO 20704 (Fall 2024)

 BIO 35304 Field Biology and Methodology (4 sem. hrs.).
 This course focuses on the various types of terrestrial and ecosystems common to the region with an emphasis on biotic and abiotic components and their relationships Labs focus on the use of specimen collection techniques, use of taxonomic keys, use of soil and water analysis equipment, and other ecological field methods.
 Students are required to do inquiry-based investigations and analysis of data.
 Three-hour lecture, three-hour lab.
-Prerequisite: C- or better in BIO 20704 or Hocking College Associate Degree in Wildlife or Fish Sciences.
-(Fall 2020)
+Prerequisite: C-or better in BIO 20704 or Hocking College Associate Degree in Wildlife or Fish Sciences.
+(Fall 2024)

 BIO 36303 Local Flora (3 sem. hrs.).
 This course covers classification, morphology, distribution, and identification of the woody and herbaceous plants.
 Emphasis is on the recognition of the plants and plant communities of the region.
 Two-hour lecture, two-hour lab.
-Prerequisite: C- or better in BIO 20704 or Hocking College Associate Degree in Wildlife or Fish Sciences.
-(Fall 2020)
+Prerequisite: C- or better in BIO 20704 and CHM 15005, or Hocking College Associate Degree in Wildlife or Fish Sciences.
+(Fall)